 6. Arrange paperwork: written offer, closing deed, and conditions.

-7. Helps to arrange a technical inspection.
+7. Help arrange a technical inspection.

+All potential buyers can submit their best bid on a property; after the deadline, the seller selects a winner.
 The purchase price is a necessary part of winning a bid; however, other factors can influence sellers’ choice to select a bid winner.
 For example, your flexibility or financial situation to get a mortgage can also play a crucial role in winning a bid.

 If your bid is too low, it may not be accepted; if it is too high, the seller may question your financial situation.
-Please note your maximum mortgage is based on loan to value in the Netherlands.
+Please note your maximum mortgage is based on loan-to-value in the Netherlands.

 If you sign a purchase agreement without a financial clause, the seller is better protected than you.
 If your finances are not in place by the handover date and the transaction fails, you must pay 10% of the property price.